Woman holding shoulder pain outdoors

 Shoulder Surgery

-Dr. Edward Seade and Dr. Thomas Burns offer minimally invasive shoulder surgery in Austin, TX, to relieve pain and restore movement.
+Dr. Edward Seade offers minimally invasive shoulder surgery in Austin, TX, to relieve pain and restore movement.

 How Does the Shoulder Joint Function?